Bank of America

 See MS’s modification here.

-Now, more about just how bad Bank of America is when it comes to modifications.
+Now, more about just how bad Bank of America once was.

-Bank of America processors tell me that they get 120,000 “requests” per day.
-To get down to issuing a modification, they take the longest of any lender or servicer that I have worked with.
-I typically have several clients who are in trial modifications for far more than the three month period agreed on.
-Bank of America just says: Keep paying and we will get around to you.
+Bank of America processors toll me that they were getting 120,000 “requests” per day.
+To get down to issuing a modification, they were taking the longest of any lender or servicer that we worked with.
+I typically had several clients who were in trial modifications for far more than the three months called for in the trial payment plan.
+Bank of America just kept saying: Keep paying and we will get around to you.

-Further, Bank of America actively discourages clients from utilizing the services of an attorney or other third-party modification company.
+Further, Bank of America was actively discouraging clients from utilizing the services of an attorney or other third-party modification company.
 I believe this is bad faith action that could subject Bank of America to suit.

 According to the Washington Post, J.P.
-Morgan Chase has modified 20 percent of its borrowers, Morgan Stanley’s Saxon Mortgage Services has modified 25 percent, Citigroup has modified 15 percent, Wells Fargo has modified 6 percent and Bank of America, probably the worst of all economic offenders (next to the unrepentantly greedy Goldman Sachs, that is) has modified a paltry 4 percent.
+Morgan Chase in 2009 had modified 20 percent of its borrowers, Morgan Stanley’s Saxon Mortgage Services has modified 25 percent, Citigroup has modified 15 percent, Wells Fargo has modified 6 percent and Bank of America, probably the worst of all economic offenders (next to the unrepentantly greedy Goldman Sachs, that is) had modified a paltry 4 percent.